-- Ensure Data Encryption: Secure all your data stored via encryption, so that it is unreadable if intercepted by public Wi-Fi or in case the device or mobile phone is misplaced or gets lost.
+- Ensure data encryption: secure all your data stored via encryption so it is unreadable if intercepted by public Wi-Fi, or in case the device or mobile phone is misplaced.

 - Ensure that information cannot be copied and pasted from an external network to any external device.

-- Ensure that your texting solutions are secure, and only give access to only authorized personnel.
+- Ensure that your texting solutions are secure and give access only to authorized personnel.

 - Call recordings should be 100% secure and optional.

-We suggest you use a cloud-based HIPAA complaint CCAAS solution as it requires no new servers, hardware, or special software.
-It can be implemented within twenty-four hours for availing the secure texting and call services.
+We suggest you use a cloud-based HIPAA compliant CCAAS solution, as it requires no new servers, hardware, or special software.
+It can be implemented within twenty-four hours and ready to provide secure texting and call services.

 Ozonetel’s HIPAA-compliant call center software for healthcare

-Ozonetel’s HIPAA complaint call center software is a CCAAS solution that is built to improve your patient experiences by reducing wait times, automating callbacks, and enabling multichannel communications.
-Healthcare BPOs, Hospitals, and Pharma call centers that have switched to our cloud solution have been able to double productivity while lowering their total cost of operations by nearly 50%.
+Ozonetel’s HIPAA compliant call center software is a CCAAS solution that is built to improve your patient experiences by reducing wait times, automating callbacks, and enabling multichannel communications.
+Healthcare BPOs, hospitals, and pharma call centers that have switched to our cloud solution have been able to double productivity while lowering their total cost of operations by nearly 50%.

-By adhering to the HIPAA, you can expect to cut down on your costs and witness a surge in your business by safeguarding the data and offering secure customer service.
-Call centers adhering to HIPAA have found it easier to streamline their workflow and offer better service to their customers.
+By adhering to HIPAA, safeguarding customer data, and offering secure customer service, you can expect to cut costs and witness a surge in your business.
+Call centers that adhere to HIPAA find it easier to streamline their workflow and offer better service to their customers.

-It gives your business an edge above your competitors as HIPAA-compliant data is considered more secure by the customers and clients.
-And, helps in offering better services to your customers by preventing a data breach.
+HIPAA compliance gives your business an edge above your competitors as HIPAA-compliant data is considered more secure by customers and clients.
+Plus, it helps you offer better service to your customers by preventing data breaches.